Sorry, we are full. Please try again next year. Thank you for your interest!

 The Rotary Club of Denver Lake Norman was formed in 1995 as a spin-off from the Lincolnton Noon Club.
 Since its formation the Club has become involved in many projects that range from local to international in scope.

 Our five standing committees are: Club Administration, Foundation, Membership, Public Relations and Club Service Projects.
 New members will be assigned to one of these committees.
-The four avenues of service are: International Service, Vocational Service, Club Service and Community Service.
+The five avenues of service are: International Service, Vocational Service, Club Service, Community Service and Youth Service.

 The mission of the Rotary Club of Denver Lake Norman Rotary follows Rotary International, a worldwide association of Rotary clubs, is to provide service to others, promote high ethical standards, and advance world undertanding, goodwill, and peace through its fellowship of business, professional, and community leaders.